All Episodes

 You just enforce what's already on the books.

-He doesn't need to be pressured to act on his own to stop the deportations of some of the 12 million who's being deported.
+Immigration advocates are increasingly pressuring the president, he doesn't need to be pressured, to act on his own to stop the deportations of some of the 12 million who's being deported.

-Maybe here there's no mass deportations taking place.
+Maybe here, there's no mass deportations taking place.

-Several of Those advocates and at least two undocumented immigrants will be able to hear the president firsthand tonight when he is likely to urge the Republican led House of Representatives to get moving on an immigration overhaul.
+Several of those advocates and at least two undocumented immigrants will be able to hear the president firsthand tonight when he is likely to urge the Republican-led House of Representatives to get moving on an immigration overhaul.

-The group will be hosted by Illinois Democrat Representative Luis Gutierrez, Mike Quigley, Jan Schikowski, Brad Schneider, and Bill Foster, all of whom have been pushing for the House to take up a Senate past immigration bill that would allow most of the nation's 12 million undocumented immigrants to apply for citizenship.
+The group will be hosted by Illinois Democrat Representative Luis Gutierrez, Mike Quigley, Jan Schikowski, Brad Schneider, and Bill Foster, all of whom have been pushing for the House to take up a Senate-passed immigration bill that would allow most of the nation's 12 million undocumented immigrants to apply for citizenship.

 Now, what's the Republican plan?

-We'll have green cards that come in, we'll let them work, we'll satisfy the Chamber of Commerce, but no voting.
+We'll satisfy the Chamber of Commerce, but no voting.

 And I fully expect everybody to sign on to that as a way of getting it done.